Back

 CHAIR

-Associate Professor of Architecture at the School of Architecture, University of Puerto Rico (San Juan, PR)
+Professor of Architecture at the School of Architecture, University of Puerto Rico (San Juan, PR)

 EDITORS-IN-CHIEF